 Was National Semiconductor's LM372 a source of inspiration for Ferranti?
 This circuit was described in Electronics Australia, April 1969.

-It would seem odd that it had taken about 35 years for this IC to really take off.
+Strangely, it had taken about 35 years for this IC to really take off outside the world of British and Australian electronics magazines.
 Until recently it was one of these IC's like the TDA7000 (and its clones) that never seemed to be used in commercially made equipment.
 One would only see them in the pages of electronics magazines or in kits.
 The thing that has revived it, and the TDA70xx FM IC's, has been the proliferation of very cheap miniature radios.
 These are the type of pocket radio you see in $2 shops and typically run off 2 AAA cells.
 Some have an internal speaker, but most are earphone only.
 Obviously, someone along the way had realised that it would be far cheaper to produce radios using these IC's which had been used by hobbyists for so long, rather than a whole heap of discrete components and IF transformers.
 The alignment procedure is also dispensed with, further lowering costs.